JKKDY/Vulkan-Wrapper/setup.md

 ## Setup Guide
 1. Download/install/build all dependencies
 2. Move Include/library files etc. into their respective directories where compiler and linker can find them (see [File Paths](#FilePaths) for more info)
-3. Open [Vulkan Wrapper.sln](VulkanWrapper.sln) with Visual Studio and build
+3. Open [Vulkan Wrapper.sln](VulkanWrapper.sln) with Visual Studio and build.
+Binaries can be found in /bin/Win32 and /bin/x64, headers in /include.

 **For step 1 and 2 several scripts have been created to automate this process:**